natalieagus/50005/docs/NS/03-network-performance.md

 ## Queueing Delay

+{:.info}
+Queueing delay is the time a packet spends waiting in a queue before it can be transmitted onto the network link

 **Duration**: varies, depending on traffic (congestion level).
 It is <span class="orange-bold">non trivial</span> to compute.

 **Cause**: packet input rate > link output rate, therefore packet needs to wait in the node buffer to get to the front of the queue to reach the output link.